Cataracts as a Major Contributor to Irreversible Blindness

 Laser surgery involves eliminating fluid blockages that are increasing the pressure within the eye and causing damage to the ocular nerve, while microsurgery involves the creation of new drainage channels for the reduction of that very same pressure.

 These treatments can be performed in conjunction with cataract surgery, ensuring that you’re addressing all your vision problems in a single procedure, and leaving your vision fully restored and as clear as possible.

-If you’ve been suffering from a combination of cataracts and glaucoma, reach out to New York Laser Vision in Brooklyn & Manhattan to learn about how a combined treatment plan might benefit you.
+If you’ve been suffering from a combination of cataracts and glaucoma, reach out to our eye doctors in Brooklyn & Manhattan to learn about how a combined treatment plan might benefit you.
 We offer a combined glaucoma and cataract surgery that can restore your vision and allow you to see clearly once more.